Heuristic Ternary Error-Correcting Output Codes Via Weight Optimization and Layered Clustering-Based Approach: Introduction

-\begin{enumerate}[1)~] \item \textbf{A novel LC-ECOC coding method is proposed.} It is motivated from the weakness of the famous ECOC-ONE \cite{escalera2006ecoc,pujol2008incremental} whose heuristic training process might be blocked by some difficult binary-class problems, and from the merit of the subclass-ECOC \cite{escalera2008subclass} that splits a difficult problem to several easier sub-problems.
-The key idea of LC-ECOC is to mine the diversity between the base dichotomizers by manipulating the training examples, which was often forgotten by previous studies.
-Specifically, it aims to construct multiple different strong dichotomizers on a single pair of classes, where each dichotomizer is trained by first splitting the pair to several different regions via clustering and then training one sub-dichotomizer on each region.
-Because the regions split from clustering in different time are different from each other, the base dichotomizers constructed on a single pair is different from each other too. \item \textbf{A novel Cutting-Plane Algorithm (CPA) based OW decoding method is proposed.} This new OW decoding method is to improve the LW decoding by optimizing the weight matrix that is only assigned empirically in the LW decoding \cite{escalera2010decoding}.
-Like the LW decoding, the OW decoding method is also a non-biased decoding method for ternary codes, but it can group the base dichotomizers effectively for the minimum training risk.
-We have presented a similar version of the OW decoding in \cite{zhang2012optimized}.
-The main difference between the two versions is that the objective function in \cite{zhang2012optimized} has $nP$ slack variables, each for a possible class of an example, while the objective in this paper consists of only $n$ slack variables, each for an example, where $n$ is the number of the training examples and $P$ denotes the number of the classes.
-Moreover, we further proposed to solve the optimization problem via Cutting-Plane Algorithm (CPA) \cite{kelley1960cutting,joachims2006training,teo2007scalable,franc2008optimized}.
-The CPA based OW decoding has time and storage complexities of both $\O(n)$ which meets the requirement of large scale learning problems. \item \textbf{A novel WOLC-ECOC classifier system that integrates LC-ECOC and the OW decoding is proposed.} It is a heuristic ternary ECOC that is inspired from ECOC-ONE \cite{escalera2006ecoc,pujol2008incremental}.
-As is shown in Fig. \ref{fig:fig_visio}, WOLC-ECOC iterates the aforementioned two items until the training risk converges.
-This integration fuses the merits of the two items together: a) LC-ECOC makes multiple different dichotomizers available for a single binary-class problem, so that the greedy training process will not be blocked by some difficult binary-class problem; b) The OW decoding guarantees the non-increase of the training risk whenever adding a new dichotomizer to the ECOC ensemble, so that the heuristic training can be easily controlled via the training risk, which makes a small code length available.
+\begin{itemize} \item {A novel LC-ECOC coding method is proposed.} The key idea of LC-ECOC is to construct multiple strong dichotomizers on a single pair of classes by first clustering the pair to small non-overlapped regions multiple times and then training a classifier for each region in each time of clustering, where all classifiers in each time of clustering group to a strong dichotomizer.
+It is motivated from the weakness of ECOC-ONE \cite{escalera2006ecoc,pujol2008incremental} in which the heuristic training process might be blocked by some difficult binary-class problems; although subclass-ECOC \cite{escalera2008subclass} has shown its advantage on the most confusing problems by embedding a tree into each problem, it is difficult to control the growth of the tree. \item {A novel Cutting-Plane Algorithm (CPA) based OW decoding method is proposed.} Like LW decoding \cite{escalera2010decoding}, OW decoding is also a non-biased decoding for ternary codes, but OW decoding improves LW decoding by optimizing the empirical weight matrix of the LW decoding for the minimum training risk.
+We solve the optimization problem via CPA \cite{kelley1960cutting,joachims2006training,teo2007scalable,franc2008optimized}.
+The CPA based OW decoding has linear time and storage complexities. \item {A novel WOLC-ECOC classifier system is proposed.} As shown in Fig. \ref{fig:fig_visio}, WOLC-ECOC iterates LC-ECOC (and also ECOC-ONE) and OW decoding until the training risk converges.
+The iteration integrates the merits of the aforementioned two items together: (i) LC-ECOC ensures that the greedy training will not be blocked by some difficult binary-class problems; (ii) OW decoding guarantees the non-increase of the training risk whenever adding a new dichotomizer to ECOC, so that the heuristic training can be easily controlled via the training risk, which makes a small code length available.